dstroot/my-hugo-blog/content/post/2018-10-10-the-polygon-of-enterprise-despair.md

 They are so interested that they are very involved in key functions like project delivery and change management.
 The effect of this involvement is lots of documentation and meetings, two things that are sure to slow anything to a crawl.

-Like some aspects of security, sometimes the risk management activities are referred to internally as "risk management theatre".
+Like some aspects of security, occassionally the risk management activities are referred to internally as "risk management theatre".
 It exists to show we have it, and it's primary purpose is management reporting.
 It is less clear if it truly averts much risk - particularly "black swan" risks.
 It is usually focused on issues that either occur regularly, or at least have already occurred in the past.
 It rarely anticipates issues that have never happened before, but of course those are the ones that can actually take down the company.

 The financial crises of 2009 is a great illustration.
 Does anyone think Bear Stearns or Lehman didn't have a risk management function?
 Of course they did - they just didn't anticipate or understand the actual risks facing the firms.

 Another example is a firm I know that created a "fund of funds", containing curated hedge funds.
 It sold daily liquidity, but the hedge funds only allowed monthly or quarterly liquidity.
 This worked quite well as money flowed in.
 It was of course a disaster during the crash.
 Risk Management never even looked at it ahead of time.
 But they know they can make departments like IT fill out loads of forms which can be used to create wonderful reports.

+Risk Management should a) be skilled enough to actually have a conversation about IT architecture because that is what determines how resilient a company's technology really is, and b) figure out how to reduce their "friction" to forward progress.

+Risk management is (by definition) meant to reduce risk, which also by definition promotes the status quo.

 ### 4. Capability

 An organization is only as good as it's people.
 Successful organizations start out with great people.
-Great people help build the company and many careers are built as the company matures.
+Great people help build the company and many successful careers are built as the company matures.
 Over time the great people go on to other challenges, or they retire.
 New leaders must take the reins, usually people who grew up inside the company and respect the culture and track record that made the company successful.
 These people are usually terrific choices for continuity, and maintaining the status quo.
 Conversely if the market really changes, and the company has to reinvent itself these leaders struggle.

 As the company grows it will develop a strong HR organization with all the best intentions.
 The HR professionals will perform their duties with professionalism and dedication.
 Unfortunately through hiring practices and compensation practices they will force the workforce to become "average" rather than exceptional.
+Here's why:

 #### Hiring Practices

 In a startup the founders are usually A+ players who saw an opportunity and were potentially frustrated with the ability to go after it inside their former employers.
-These people recruit and hire the "A players" they know from enterprises struggling under the yoke of the Polygon of Enterprise Despair.
+These people recruit and hire the "A players" they know from within enterprises struggling under the yoke of the Polygon of Enterprise Despair.
 They don't spend a lot of time formalizing job descriptions or titles, they don't benchmark their salaries - they just grab the best people they can and go for it.

 Conversely, in a large organization the process goes something like this: